The Prophetic Psalm 83

 Organization of Islamic Cooperation’s coat of arms: the globe in the grip of a Muslim crescent

 The Organization of Islamic Cooperation (OIC) is the second largest inter-governmental organization after the United Nations which has membership of 57 states spread over four continents.
 Although the idea of forming an international Islamic organization had been around for centuries, the first real efforts to form such an organization only occurred after the official abolition of the Ottoman Empire.
 A series of conferences were held since then, including one in Cairo in which Muslim scholars called for an Islamic conference to consider what entity would succeed the Caliphate.
+It is important however to distinguish between the ISIS version of the caliphate which the terrorist organization wants to establish and the historical caliphate.

-The Pan-Arab identity entered into a serious crisis and in the 1916 Sykes-Picot Agreement, the British empire and French empire divided up the countries in the region between them.
-Following the collapse of the Turkish Empire after WWI in which Britain and France emerged victoriously, the last caliphate was formally abolished in 1924 and its former territories were swallowed up by the European imperial powers; nothing new since the Roman Empire: divide and conquer.
-They divided up the Middle East in such a manner that historical ethnic groups were fragmented and then grouped into artificially created “nations” with inherited ethnic conflicts which we see today.
+The Pan-Arab identity entered into a serious crisis, when in the 1916 Sykes-Picot Agreement, the British empire and French empire divided up the countries in the region between them.
+Following the collapse of the Turkish Empire after WWI in which Britain and France emerged victoriously, the last caliphate was formally abolished in 1924, and its former territories were swallowed up by the European imperial powers; nothing new since the Roman Empire: divide and conquer.
+The imperial powers divided up the Middle East in such a manner that historical ethnic groups were fragmented and then grouped into artificially created “nations” with inherited ethnic conflicts which we see today.
+100 years later the Arab world still has not recovered from this political and cultural fragmentation.

-The Organization of Islamic Cooperation (OIC) comprising former empires and colonies is now the collective voice of the Muslim world to ensure the safeguard and protection of the interests of its members.
+Despite these obstacles, the Organization of Islamic Cooperation (OIC) comprising former empires and colonies is now the collective voice of the Muslim world with the set goal to ensure the safeguard and protection of the interests of its members.
 The Organization of Islamic Cooperation was established upon a decision of the historical summit which took place in Rabat, Kingdom of Morocco on 25 September 1969.
 In 1970 the first ever meeting of Islamic Conference of Foreign Minister (ICFM) was held in Jeddah which decided to establish a permanent secretariat in Jeddah.
+Historically, the greatest challenge facing the Organization of Islamic Cooperation (OIC) is its ability to establish a consensus among its members.
+The Organization of Islamic Cooperation’s existence is based on the idea that there is a commonality among its members that is stronger than their differences: and this commonality is Islam.

 In addition, the Organization of Islamic Cooperation (OIC) does not have any extensive record of accomplishments and impotency of resolving the Syrian conflict which makes it a marginal union of rivaling countries: Sunnis and Shiites.
-The only decision the Organization of Islamic Cooperation (OIC) was able to take was that Syria was suspended from the OIC on August 15, 2012 for the government’s violent suppression of the revolt in the country.
+The only decision the Organization of Islamic Cooperation (OIC) was able to take was that Syria was suspended from the OIC on 15 August 2012 for the government’s violent suppression of the revolt in the country.

-Refer also to the following article.
+For more insight refer also to the following article.

 Next chapter